-Q26 How many times during a typical month do you go to downtown Ann Arbor for any purpose other than getting to and
+Q26 How many times during a typical month do you go to downtown Ann Arbor for any purpose other than getting to and from work? (recreation, restaurants, shopping, medical, other appointments etc.)

 Figure 8 Frequency of non-work trips to downtown, by distance to downtown